About Us

 Board

-AALI is currently governed by a Board of three people.
+AALI is currently governed by a Board of four people.
 The Board takes a governance role for the work of AALI, to ensure we meet our legal obligations on behalf of the company.
 All Board positions are honorary.
-The work of the Board is currently supported by a Steering Committee, members of which take up a variety of roles to support the work of AALI.
+The work of the Board is currently supported by a Committee, members of which take up a variety of roles to support the work of AALI.

 Jon Eddy